E-Learning-FHDO/transcoding-webservice/README.md

 Transcode video with FFmpeg in Laravel using queues.

 The webservice is based on the PHP framework Laravel and currently uses the database SQLite, but can also be used with other databases.
 At least PHP version 7.3 is required.
-Furthermore the following packages and PHP extensions are required: php-fpm, php-sqlite3 php-xml php-zip php-curl as well as nginx, nodejs, composer and ffmpeg.
+Furthermore, the following packages and PHP extensions are required: php-fpm, php-sqlite3 php-xml php-zip php-curl as well as nginx, nodejs, composer and ffmpeg.

 ### Setup Instructions